 This is one of the evident signs of hyperthyroidism, overactive thyroid glands.
 You develop dry eyes and prone to light sensitivity.
-It is very common to develop puffy bags around the eyes.
+It is prevalent to develop puffy bags around the eyes.

-The above mentioned are the solid signs that indicates your thyroid isn’t working properly.
-Since most of the symptoms are associated with one or more health problems, it is difficult to diagnose the disorder of thyroid at an early stage.
+The above mentioned are the solid signs that indicate your thyroid isn’t working properly.
+Since most of the symptoms are associated with one or more health problems, it is difficult to diagnose thyroid disorder at an early stage.

-However, when you experience few or more signs together for more than two or three months, it is a clear indication of the poor thyroid functions.
+However, it indicates poor thyroid functions when you experience a few or more signs together for more than two or three months.